stfc/PSyclone/doc/user_guide/profiling.rst

 PSyclone offers two command-line options to automatically instrument code with profiling regions.
-It can create profile regions around a full invoke routine (including all kernel calls in this invoke), and/or around each individual kernel (for the PSyKAl APIs 'dynamo0.3' and 'gocean1.0').
+It can create profile regions around a full invoke routine (including all kernel calls in this invoke), and/or around each individual kernel (for the PSyKAl APIs 'lfric' and 'gocean').

 The option ``--profile invokes`` will automatically add calls to start and end a profile region at the beginning and end of every